 You may be wondering what are some statistical patterns that would make a California divorce more or less likely.
-One of the common themes now present in the data is that couples with higher education levels are less likely to get divorced.
+One of the common themes now present in the data is that couples with higher education levels are less likely to get divorced and know divorce rates.
 This is the reverse of the situation that persisted in the early part of the last century.

 There are several reasons why a couple with more education may be more likely to have an enduring marriage.
 One of the major contributing factors is that people who take time to get more education will often delay marriage until after they receive their degree.
 This enables them more time to grow as a person before committing to a spouse.
 Education also correlates to higher income levels.
 Many divorces result from tensions and fights over money.
 With more resources, there are fewer fights to be had.